Winthrop University: Academic colleges

-Winthrop is organized into four major academic colleges.
+The university grants undergraduate degrees through four colleges:

 College of Business and Technology

 Founded in 1968, the College of Business Administration was renamed the College of Business and Technology in 2024.
-The college has Bachelor of Science and Bachelor of Arts degree programs.
-Two Master of Business Administration degrees are offered at the graduate level. the College of Business and Technology has been accredited by AACSB-International since 1979.
+The college has bachelor of science and bachelor of arts degree programs.
+Two master of business administration degrees are offered at the graduate level. the College of Business and Technology has been accredited by AACSB-International since 1979.